- Forms, Guides and Applications

 What does the assessment fee cover?

-- The additional needs relate to a change of course (excluding progression to a PGCE or research based PG studies).
+- The additional needs relate to a change of course or progression to a taught postgraduate course

 This includes liaising with your funding body, equipment supplier, HEP or other stakeholder, for the purposes of review of your support needs.

 In other circumstances a funded review may be approved.
-E.g. A new condition requiring substantial additional support; progression to PGCE / Research based PG course; or more than 5 years have passed since your original assessment.
+E.g. A new condition requiring substantial additional support; progression to PGCE / Research based PG course; more than five years have passed since your original assessment; or there has been more than a two year gap in study.

 How do assessors make recommendations?